 Vertical First - increment strings by increasing the value of a string from its predecessor by the Primary amount.
 The successor string to increment is found by finding the next string in the sequence immediately above.
 Once a column has been re-sequenced, move to the start of the next column to the right.
 Pins can also be incremented using the Secondary setting.

-Secondary - Strings are incremented/decremented from its predecessor by the Primary amount.
-Pins can also be changed using the Secondary setting.
+Secondary - strings are incremented/decremented from its predecessor by the Primary amount.
+Pins can also be changed using the Primary setting.

-Remove Leading Zero - Enable this option to remove the leading zeros from the text string.
-For example 000ABC is transformed as ABC if this option is enabled.
+Remove Leading Zeroes - enable this option to remove the leading zeroes from the text string.
+For example, 000ABC is transformed as ABC if this option is enabled.

 You can add a negative value in the spacing field so you can reverse the order of the placed objects